Cosmo-Tech/BuildMyApp/Tutorial/docs/on_hands/01_Setup.md

 !!! info "Getting Help"
     If you encounter issues during setup, document the error messages and ask for assistance during the hands-on session.

 This completes the environment setup.

+Now we need to check that all permission and access needed for the formation are ready for you

+## Permission check

+Before going further you can check with your instructor that all permissions needed for the formation have been set up.

+- [ ] `OrganizationUser` into the Cosmo Tech API
+- [ ] Member of `BuildMyApp` team in Github
+- [ ] Have a licence for the Power BI service
+- [ ] Be part of a BuildMyApp channel in Slack (created for your training session)

-Once all tools are installed and verified, you'll be ready to proceed with deploying your first pre-packaged solution in the next section.
+Once all tools are installed and verified, and you have all the required access, you'll be ready to proceed with deploying your first pre-packaged solution in the next section.